Cirq Triage

 Assignment should be a function of

-• complexity - highly complex, large pieces are not feasible/rewarding part time necessarily.
+• Complexity – highly complex, large pieces that are not necessarily feasible/rewarding as part-time work.

 Closing